timlisemer/virtual_matter_bridge/README.md

 3. **User experience could be improved** with better logging to indicate recovery is in progress
 4. **The MRP error is expected** - It indicates the system correctly handling stale state

-#### Recommendations
+#### Implementation

+Based on these findings, the implementation was simplified:

-1. **Add informative logging** - Log when waiting for controllers to reconnect and when recovery completes
+1. **Informative logging added** - Device logs when waiting for controllers and when recovery completes
-2. **Remove ICD Check-In dead code** - Simplify to basic ICD Management without Check-In protocol
-3. **Document expected recovery time** - Users should expect 1-3 minutes for full recovery after restart
+2. **ICD Management simplified** - Removed Check-In Protocol (feature_map: 0) since it's for battery-powered devices
+3. **Session recovery is automatic** - Controllers handle it via MRP timeout + CASE re-establishment

 ### Previous Issues (Resolved)